Do adults tease your child, even with good intention? Learn why you need to respond to others’ teasing and how to do so firmly yet tactfully.

 And some teasing isn’t all that terrible, especially when your child seems to be able to brush it off easily.
 We all tease one another in good jest, so policing even the slightest hint of a tease may be too much.

-1. Your child is just a child
+1. Your child is still a child

 2. Adults don’t always take kids seriously